mattdesl/budo/docs/basics.md

 <script src="index.js"></script>
 ```

-You can specify a different end point for the serve like so:
+You can specify a different end point for the server with a colon:

 ```sh
 budo index.js:static/bundle.js | garnish